Magnetic-Fox/SimpleNoter/README.md

 The code provided here was made to compile using Open Watcom IDE, which is quite good for modern MS-DOS/WfW3.11 development.
 It's possible that it would compile using old Microsoft compilers, but I haven't tested it.
 It's best to use Watcom for it.
 In fact, this project is heavily tied to Watcom coding style, so I think there might be serious problems with compiling it outside such environment.

+## Components needed to run the program

+As I'm doing my best to make this program more customizable, more and more components are moved to DLLs that are now necessary to run this program.
+For now, the codepage definition is needed, for which code can be found in my `CP1250-DLL` repository.

 ## Codes created by others